lbovet/el4j/el4j/maven/helpers/packer/src/main/env/README.txt

  * Type in the command mvn db:prepare cargo:undeploy cargo:deploy cargo:start to prepare the database and deploy the template to tomcat
  * Open your browser and go to the webpage http://localhost:8080/web-template-web/
  * More info: http://wiki.elca.ch/twiki/el4j/bin/view/EL4J/WebApplicationTemplate

-To check out the seam demo application (this is not yet tested a lot)
- * Go to the directory external/sandbox/el4j-seam and invoke a "mvn install"
- * Go to the directory external/sandbox/seam-demo and follow the steps under README.txt

 More information:
  * The local ./docs directory